shbv/azure_ml/capstone/README.md

 ### Results
 *TODO*: What are the results you got with your model?
 What were the parameters of the model?
 How could you have improved it?

+- The final high performing model from Hyperdrive has an accuracy of 0.7578.
+- The hyperparameters for this model are C=0.1 and max_iter=200
+- To improve the model:
+    - We can increase the maximum number of runs per experiment
+    - We can perform more fine-grained hyperparameter search around this C=0.1.
+    - We can also perform better Feature engineering by setting better values for the missing data, and also extract relevant features from existing features.

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.